Overview and Syllabus

 the assignment are

-fully answered but explanations may be brief or
+fully answered but some explanations may be brief.
+Course concepts may mentioned.

 ||Some of the assigned

 questions are skipped or ignored.
 Course concepts may be applied incorrectly, or without attention to the context.